Dry mouth: Why you get it and what to do about it

 In many cases, you can improve your symptoms with simple, at home methods, while some cases may call for a trip to the dentist.
 Here are some good tips for preventing and curing dry mouth:

-- Brush teeth morning and night with a soft toothbrush and fluoride toothpaste
+- Brush teeth morning and night with a soft toothbrush and fluoride toothpaste that relief symptoms of dry mouth

 - Use dental floss for good cleaning between the teeth